-For the Community System a total of 527 bacteriological samples were submitted during the report period indicating the minimum sampling frequency (as specified in the permit to operate) was exceeded.
+For the Community System a total of 554 bacteriological samples were submitted during the report period indicating the minimum sampling frequency (as specified in the permit to operate) was exceeded.
+For the Emerald System a total of 72 bacteriological samples were submitted during the period indicating the minimum sampling frequency (as specified in the permit to operate) was exceeded.